shengzhouzhang/coding-exercise/README.md

 Run `yarn install`

+It might need yarn version `1.12.3`.
+See https://yarnpkg.com/en/ to install yarn.

 #### Unit Tests

 Run `yarn test` for unit testing.

-Unit tests are in `src` folder and named with `.spec.js` next to the target file.
+Unit test files are in `src` folder and named with `.spec.js` next to the target file.

 #### Product Prices and Pricing Rules